-At Berger and Green, our legal team can help you understand the qualifications for getting both SSDI and SSI benefits.
-We will explain the criteria you must meet, and can help you fight a denial if the SSA does not approve your claim.
+We believe every case is unique and approach it as such.
+Our legal team can help you understand the qualifications for getting both SSDI and SSI benefits.
+We will explain the criteria you must meet and can help you fight a denial if the SSA does not approve your claim.

 Moreover, you won’t have to worry about being able to afford legal representation.
 For both disability and personal injury cases, we work entirely based on contingency.
 If we do not succeed in retrieving benefits or compensation in your case, there is no fee for our services.
 You only pay if we win.